junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

 The address written on the back of the business card Grayle left on top of the briefcase is an apartment building several blocks away, near Battery Park.
-Statues stand crowdedly among the trees in the park and near the building, leaving shadows like living beings under the night sky.
+Statues crowd among the trees in the park and near the building, leaving shadows like living beings under the night sky.
 The red neon sign on top of the building reads "Winter Quay."

 The Detective walks up the steps leading to the building's entrance, and pauses midway, glancing at the flanking statues on the two sides uneasily.
 They are big weeping angel sculptures, wings closed on the back, hands covering the faces, water streaming down their fingers like tears.